glaukiol1/Gago/README.md

 ## Objectives

 Gago started as an experiment to find out how hard it would be to build a programming language in Go.
-With all the standard library written in Go, it would be aster than many programming languages, such as Python.
+With all the standard library written in Go, it would be faster than many programming languages, such as Python.

 It can also be used as a wrapper around Go, since any Gago expression can be written in Go.

 ## Status

-_As of `v0.2-alpha`_
+_As of `v0.3-alpha`_

 gago currently: